PostHog/posthog.com/contents/blog/using-vc-carefully.md

 * We'd spend years rebuilding to the same salaries that we'd just left behind, but with added downside risk of not finding product market fit.
 * A slower pace felt like it'd be boring.
 We'd find it more engaging to own a smaller slice of a bigger pie.
 We wanted to work on something we'd enjoy.

-The YCombinator application was coming up, so we went for it.
+The Y Combinator application was coming up, so we went for it.
 We got in.

 ## Raising money got intoxicating